Cover bild

 - Beschreibe das Thema inhaltlich breiter und tiefer.

-- Erkläre Hintergründe, technische Zusammenhänge und Einordnung.
+- Erkläre Hintergründe, technicale Zusammenhänge und Einordnung.

 - Struktur: 1) Kurzüberblick (3-4 Sätze) 2) Details (5-10 Bulletpoints) 3) Bedeutung/Implikationen (3 Bulletpoints).

-- Keine Quellenangaben, keine Spekulationen.
+- Keine sourcenangaben, keine Spekulationen.

 TEXT: